rezomegrelidze/ExcelSerializer/README.md

-## An example where we assume that we have an excel file that contains person objects on each row
+## Here's an example usage, where we assume that we have an excel file that contains person objects on each row